What is it?

 FCA CareNav: https://fca.cacrc.org/login

-Family Caregiver Alliance seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
+Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
 Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues and provides assistance in the development of public and private programs for caregivers.
-For residents of the greater San Francisco Bay Area, FCA provides direct support services for caregivers of those with Alzheimer’s disease, stroke, traumatic brain injury, Parkinson’s, and other debilitating health conditions that strike adults.
+For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer’s disease, stroke, ALS, head injury, Parkinson’s, and other debilitating brain disorders that strike adults.

 Caregiver Action Network

 National Institute on Aging: Clinical Trials and Older Adults Booklet

 Family Caregiver Alliance curated the information in this fact sheet, and David Solemani-Meigooni, MD, of UCSF Memory and Aging Center, provided a medical review.
 Sources for this information include the Association for Frontotemporal Degeneration (www.theaftd.org), Alzheimer’s Association (www.alz.org), NIH’s National Institute of Neurological Disorders and Stroke, Patient and Caregiver Education ( https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Hope-Through-Research/Frontotemporal-Disorders ).
 Edited for readability and user experience by Trish Doherty (http://trishdoherty.net).
 Revised June 2022. © Family Caregiver Alliance.
 All rights reserved.